How Long Does it Take to Become a Realtor in Nova Scotia? Your Complete 2026 Guide

 • Must be purchased through NSAR

-• Once proof of E&O is provided to the Commission (copy of the NSAR receipt), the restriction will be lifted and you may trade in real estate
+• Once proof of E&O is provided to the Commission (copy of the NSAR receipt), you can begin trading in real estate

 Timeline: 1 week